Jatin-007/Personal-Website/README.md

 # Personal-Website
 Currently working on hosting my personal website using Google Cloud Services.
-It will be having 5 different sections
+It will be having 5 different sections.
+Testing my website on Firebase for now to easy manage and deploy of the website.

 ###  About
 A section familiarizing a bit about me and my world